Challenge your thinking in Science with real-world learning and relevant, up-to-date courses.

-- Gain real-world experience through work experience opportunities and our Vacation Research program.
+Gain real-world experience through work experience opportunities and our Vacation Research programme.

 Bachelor of Science (Biological Sciences)